yunawuuu/finalProject/README.md

 # Final Project
 This repository will be where you complete your final project for the class Big Data and Economics.

+## Steps to get started:
+1. Fork this repository to your repo.
+2. Make this repository private by navigating to `Settings` and changing it to private under the **Danger Zone**
+3. Make me (kgcsport) a collaborator on your repository under `Settings` > `Collaborators and teams`.
+Use the green `Add people` button.
+You can give me `Read` or `Triage` access.
+4. Clone your repository to your personal computer, so you can get to work and add files iteratively.
+5. Start developing your project.

 # README (insert a title here)
 *Use this space to create a README for the project so that I (or someone else) could happen upon this repository and understand:
 1. What is the project about?